sinaahmadi/KurdishLID/README.md

 ## How to use?

-You can load the trained [models](models) using [fastText](https://fasttext.cc) in Python or on command-line.
-Please consult [https://fasttext.cc/docs/en/python-module.html](https://fasttext.cc/docs/en/python-module.html).
+Our [models](models) are trained using `fastText`.
+You can run the models in Python or on command-line by installing the `fastText`library as described at [https://fasttext.cc/docs/en/support.html](https://fasttext.cc/docs/en/support.html).

 Two models are provided: